What is an I-90 Form?

 If you’re filing because of a name change or other change, you should submit a copy of your green card and proof of the name change or other change.
 For example, if you are recently divorced and your last name changed then you should submit the divorce decree along with a copy of your card.

-Where to mail the form I-90
+Where to mail the completed I-90 form?

 If you are sending your application through regular mail, then you should mail it to: